-What is the best advice if we think we have the symptoms of Covid-19 (coronavirus) (e.g. a high temperature and/or new, continuous cough) or have had close contact with someone who has?
+What is the best advice if I think I have the symptoms of Covid-19 (coronavirus) (e.g. any or all of a high temperature, a new, continuous cough or loss or change to your sense of smell or taste) or have had close contact with someone who has?

 England – contact the NHS here

 Northern Ireland – contact HSC Public Health Agency here

 Republic of Ireland – use the HSE service here who will put you in contact with your local Department of Public Health staff to give you information and advice.

 Scotland – use the NHS Inform service here